TwoRingSoft/Pippin/README.md

 - CrudViewController: table view with search controls wrapped around an FRC
 - InfoViewController: app name and version info, links to two ring properties (need to parameterize), and buttons for more detail for certain components that may be present, like acknowledgements, bug reporting or in app purchases
+- FormController: manage traversal and keyboard avoidance for a collection of inputs

 ## Testing